-There are four supported values for the option -op argument: add, update, remove, and get.
-Each are described in full in the following sections.
+--op There are four supported values for the option -op argument: add, update, authentication in the database.
+It requires option -bb\password to be set along with it.

---bb_username Used with the option -op=update option, this sets the user's username for web authentication in the database.
-It requires option $-bb_password$ to be set along with it.
+--bb\username Used with the option -op=update option, this sets the user's username for web encrypted prior to storage for security reasons.

---bb_password Also used with the option -op=update option, this sets the password portion of a user's web authentication credentials into the database.
-The password is first encrypted prior to storage for security reasons.
+--bb\password Also used with the option -op = update option, this sets the password portion of a user's web authentication credentials into the database.
+The password is first mand.

-When working with users, you need to be able to refer to them by unique identifiers to find particular users in the database.
-The option -ids option lets you specify a comma separated list of these identifiers for use with the user command.
+--ids When working with users, you need to be able to refer to them by unique identifiers to find particular users in the database.
+The option -ids option lets you specify a comma separated list of these identifiers for use with the user com-

-The option -ids option is used only when using option -op=remove or option -op=get.
+The option -ids option is used only when using option -op=remove or option ple:

+-op=get.

 Users are known in buildbot as a collection of attributes tied together by some unique identifier (see Users).
 These attributes are specified in the form $\{TYPE\}=\{VALUE\}$ when using the option -info option.
-These $\{TYPE\}=\{VALUE\}$ pairs are specified in a comma separated list, so for example:
+These $\{TYPE\}=\{VALUE\}$ pairs are specified in a comma separated list, so for exam-

-'''

 --info=svn=jdoe,git='John Doe <joe@example.com>'

-'''